Contingent Of Teenagers Rock Pyeongchang

 .@TeamUSA's 17-year-old @govincentzhou has been absolutely BRILLIANT in his first #WinterOlympics! https://t.co/fmMl0C4Amf pic.twitter.com/UNBhME38lh— NBC Olympics (@NBCOlympics) February 17, 2018

 Zhou and teammate Nathan Chen skated early and then waited anxiously through the men's free skate on Saturday to see if they could hold their podium positions.
 Chen, 18, came in to the free skate after a disappointing 17th place in the men's short program, and wowed the crowd with a historic six quad jumps.
-But after explosive programs from Japan's Yuruzu Hanya and Shoma Uno and Spain's Javier Fernandez, Chen and Zhou landed in fifth and sixth place, respectively.
+But after explosive programs from Japan's Yuzuru Hanyu and Shoma Uno and Spain's Javier Fernandez, Chen and Zhou landed in fifth and sixth place, respectively.

 Holding down the title of the youngest competitor across the Winter Games is Wu Meng, competing with the People's Republic of China for the freestyle skiing competition in halfpipe.
 She's one of many 15-year-olds who made it to Pyeongchang.
 Wu worked her way up through competitions in the U.S., New Zealand and China, ranking higher each time.
 The women's ski halfpipe competition begins Monday.